Virtual Machines (VMs)

 Prerequisite: Disable "Manage Citrix PV drivers via Windows Update"β

-The first step before installing XCP-ng's Windows Guest Tools, before the VM creation and first start, is to make sure than Windows Update is not going to install Citrix tools automatically at first boot.
-This behaviour is governed by the "Manage Citrix PV drivers via Windows Update" parameter in a VM's advanced view.
-It must be off.
+The first step before installing XCP-ng Windows Guest Tools β before the VM creation and first start β is to make sure that Windows Update is not going to install Citrix tools automatically at first boot.
+This behaviour is governed by the Manage Citrix PV drivers via Windows Update parameter in a VM's Advanced view.
+Make sure it is off, or installation of the XCP-ng Windows Guest Tools will be blocked.

 Before creating the VM: